ranadas/jpa-demo/README.md

 # jpa-demo
-This project is an implementation of Spring Boot using NamedEntityGraphs from the module data-jpa to improve the performance querying the database.
+This project is a Spring Boot using
+NamedEntityGraphs from the module data-jpa to improve the performance querying the database.